Kellia: Archaeological discoveries

 Kellia was discovered by archaeologist Antoine Guillaumont in 1964, and has been excavated for over 25 years by French and Swiss teams.
-The site covers over 125 square kilometers, over which many small hills, or koms, were found.
+The site covers 125 square kilometers, over which many small hills, or koms, were found.
 Once excavated they were found to contain many churches and living quarters, or cells named koms.
-Over 1500 structures have been identified but it is probable there were many more.
+Over 1,500 structures have been identified but it is probable there were many more.
 The structures range from single-cells for one person, to multiple cells for two or three people, to larger hermitages that included rooms for older monks, chapels and towers.
 In addition there were clusters of buildings that formed centers for communal services (Qasr Waheida), a complex of churches (Qasr Lsa 1), and a commercial center (Qasr al-lzeila).
 Buildings were made with a sandy mud brick and brick vaulted roofs.
 Most of the recovered artifacts are pottery, some of the walls are covered in inscriptions, graffiti and paintings.